Jack Schwadron: Personal life

 Schwadron is the father to four children: Laurie, Evan, David, and Helaine from his first marriage to Marilyn.
 He commuted to New York City by car, train and boat from his King's Point residence during the summertime.
-Jack was married to Sylvia until his death in 2011 in Carmel Valley, CA.
+Jack was married to Sylvia from November 1992 until his death in 2011 in Carmel Valley, CA.

 Schwadron's son David is a chef and has catered for prominent personalities including President Barack Obama and President Bill Clinton.